Cartoniol/CarND-Advanced-Lane-Lines-master/Advanced Lane Finding SW Writeup.md

 ### In the following, the main functions used for the lane recognition code are described together with the rubric points.

 ### The rubric points are the main features that the SW needs to have.
-Each point has been addressed and its implementation is described in detailed.
+Each point has been addressed and its implementation is supported by example images.

 ---

-### Camera Calibration
+## Camera Calibration

 The code for this step is contained in the second code cell of the IPython notebook located in "./P2.ipynb".